Sphere (1998 film): Production

-Hoffman joined the cast because of Levinson's involvement.
-Hoffman and Levinson had collaborated on several prior projects, and Hoffman had faith that Levinson could raise the project beyond its script.

-Due to budgetary concerns, pre-production stopped in October 1996, and the script was revised.
+Dustin Hoffman joined the cast because of Barry Levinson's involvement.
+Hoffman and Levinson had collaborated on several prior projects and Hoffman had faith that Levinson could raise the project beyond its script.
+Due to budgetary concerns, pre-production stopped in October 1996 and the script was revised.
 In the interim, Levinson directed Wag the Dog, which also starred Hoffman.

-Shooting on Sphere began in March 1997, with a budget that Variety estimates was $80 million.
+Shooting on Sphere began in March 1997 with a budget that Variety estimates was $80 million.
 Shooting took place at a naval base on Mare Island in Vallejo, California.
-Principal photography ended in July 1997, after 68 days.
+Principal photography ended in July 1997 after 68 days.

 Release

-Sphere initially had a Christmas release date, but was moved forward to avoid competition.
-Warner Bros. released the film theatrically in the U.S. February 13, 1998, where it debuted in third place and grossed $37 million in total.
+Sphere initially had a Christmas 1997 release date but was moved forward to avoid competition.
+Warner Bros.
+Pictures released the film theatrically in the U.S. February 13, 1998, where it debuted in third place and grossed $37 million in total.
 Sphere performed on-par internationally, grossing $73.4 million worldwide.
 The film was a box office failure.

 Reception

 Sphere received mostly negative reviews from critics.
-On Rotten Tomatoes, the film has an approval rating of 13%, based on 55 reviews, with an average score of 4/10.
+On Rotten Tomatoes, the film has an approval rating of 12%, based on 57 reviews.
 The site's critical consensus states: "Sphere features an A-level cast working with B-grade material, with a story seen previously in superior science-fiction films."
 On Metacritic, the film has a score of 35 out of 100, based on 21 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a "C−" on scale of A+ to F.

 Todd McCarthy of Variety said that it was derivative of classic science fiction films and devoid of suspense.
 Janet Maslin of The New York Times wrote: "While this is no quick-witted treat on a par with Mr. Levinson's Wag the Dog, it's a solid thriller with showy scientific overtones."
 The Los Angeles Times characterized it as a flop.
 Kenneth Turan wrote: "The more the movie explains itself, the more ordinary it becomes."
 Roger Ebert of the Chicago Sun-Times gave the film one-and-a-half stars out of four, and stated: "Sphere feels rushed.
 The screenplay uses lots of talk to conceal the fact that the story has never been grappled with."